Garlic-Team/website/guide/getting-started/README.md

 It's recommended to use a .env for storing your bots token.
 :::

 Let's get started by creating a new GClient!
-The GClient is the hub that will be running your bot (connecting to the discord API).
+The GClient is the hub that will be running your bot.

 :::: code-group
 ::: code-group-item index.js